The Process Of Decaffeinating Coffee

 History Of Decaffeination

 In 1903, Ludwig Roselius from Kaffee HAG accidentally discovered decaffeination, after a shipment of coffee was soaked by seawater in transit.
-This removed the caffeine, but the taste was still there.
+This removed the caffeine formula from the beans, but the taste was still there.

-Obviously, soaking coffee in the sea all the time is very impractical, so he tested various chemicals and concoctions.
-He found that steaming the beans with acid then using the solvent Benzene did the job commercially, but this was later found to be a carcinogen, so the hunt was on for another method.
+Obviously, soaking coffee in the sea all the time is very impractical, so he tested various chemicals and concoctions in order to recreate this.
+He found that steaming the beans with acid then using the solvent Benzene did the job commercially, but this was later found to be a carcinogen when they were consumed, so the hunt was on for another method.
+You can read how this is done today below.

-Decaf coffee is common nowadays with the increased popularity of instant coffee.
+Today, decaf coffee is common with the increased popularity of instant coffee.
 Just 20 years ago, instant coffee tasted nothing like actual coffee, but with the rise in quality blends, manufacturers had to really work to bring it up to standard.

 How Is Caffeine Removed From Coffee?